Genoa: Visual arts

 The most important Genoese painters are: Luca Cambiaso; Bernardo and Valerio Castello; Giovanni Benedetto Castiglione; Domenico and Paolo Gerolamo Piola; Gregorio De Ferrari; Bernardo Strozzi; Giovanni Battista Gaulli and Alessandro Magnasco.
 Sculptors include Filippo Parodi, the wood sculptor Anton Maria Maragliano, Francesco Maria Schiaffino and Agostino Carlini who was member of the Royal Academy.

 The famous humanist author, architect, poet and philosopher Leon Battista Alberti was born in Genoa on 14 February 1404.
 Simonetta Vespucci, considered the most beautiful woman of her time, was also born in Genoa.
 She is portrayed in The Birth of Venus and Primavera by Sandro Botticelli and in Portrait of Simonetta Vespucci by Piero di Cosimo.

 Genoa is also famous for its numerous tapestries which decorated the city's many salons.
 Whilst the patrician palaces and villas in the city were and still are austere and majestic, the interiors tended to be luxurious and elaborate, often full of tapestries, many of which were Flemish.
 Famous is the Genoese lace called with its name of Turkish origin macramè.
 Very used in Genoa is the cobblestone called Risseu and a kind of azulejo called laggioni.

 Genoa has been likened by many to a Mediterranean New York, perhaps for its high houses that in the Middle Ages were the equivalent of today's skyscrapers, perhaps for the sea route Genoa-New York which in past centuries has been travelled by millions of emigrants.
 The architect Renzo Picasso in his visionary designs reinforces this strange affinity between the two cities.

-In the Monumental Cemetery of Staglieno, you can admire some magnificent sculpture of the 19th century and early 20th century like Monteverde Angel by Giulio Monteverde, or works by artists such as Augusto Rivalta, Leonardo Bistolfi, Edoardo Alfieri, Santo Varni.
+The Monumental Cemetery of Staglieno features 19th- and early-20th-century sculptures, including the Monteverde Angel by Giulio Monteverde, alongside works by artists such as Augusto Rivalta, Leonardo Bistolfi, Edoardo Alfieri, and Santo Varni.

 Amongst the most notable Genoese painters of the 19th century and of the first half of the 20th century are Tammar Luxoro, Ernesto Rayper, Rubaldo Merello, and Antonio Giuseppe Santagata.
 The sculptor Francesco Messina also grew up in Genoa.

 In 1967 the Genoese historian, critic and curator Germano Celant coined the term Arte Povera.
 Enrico Accatino was another important art theorist and Emanuele Luzzati was the production designer and illustrator like Lorenzo Mongiardino, also a production designer and architect.
 Two other important artists are Emilio Scanavino and Vanessa Beecroft.